Trackage/traipse/README.md

   - `track_distance_to()` for distance to location
   - `track_bearing_to()` for bearing to location

+Distances are always returned in **metres**, directions and angles are always returned in **degrees**.
+Absolute bearing is relative to North (0), and proceeds clockwise positive and anti-clockwise negative `N = 0, E = 90, S = +/-180, W = -90`.

+Time is always returned in **seconds**, and speed in **metres per second**.

+## No complex data structures

+Traipse works directly on longitude and latitude vectors as it is intended for use within other tools that work directly with data.

 There is no capacity for providing nested data structures because this is trivially done by using tidyverse code like